 Using SMART Goals in Counseling

 SMART typically stands for Specific, Measurable, Attainable, Relevant, and Time-Based.
-Chances are by now you have had to create SMART goals for yourself in work or in graduate school and maybe you have used them in your counseling sessions with students.
-I’m going to challenge you to take it a couple steps further.
+Chances are by now, you created SMART goals for yourself in work or graduate school and may have used them in your counseling sessions with students.
+I will challenge you to take it a couple of steps further.